IlluzyonistCode/SawWolvesville/story/cannibal/4-years-ago.md

 All through high school, I was an honor student.
 But while everyone else spent whole days on such a result, I only had to read the materials once.
 When we were assigned to learn a poem, I recited it without stuttering in one reading.
 When we were given math assignments, I did them correctly in minutes, because just watching the video tutorials on the Internet gave me a full understanding of the algorithm.
 I never received a grade lower than a B. Because I, though lazy, could sacrifice half an hour a day for such nonsense.

 But there's a big flaw in me.
 I'm very introverted.
 I have no friends at all.
-Except for Nikolai, who in turn is the complete opposite of me in this.
+Except for Nicholas, who in turn is the complete opposite of me in this.
 It's easy for him to make new friends and participate in conversations.
 Despite this difference, we are a great couple because we complement each other.
 I help him with things that require memorization and he helps me with things that require interaction with people.

 For me, easy memorization is common, so I can't say I'm happy.
 But I use it to the max.
 And in Werewolf Online, it comes in handy for me all the time.
 I keep every message, every claim, and every piece of information in my mind.
 This helps me efficiently figure out either evil players if I'm a villager, or the best players to kill if I'm a werewolf or a killer.
 If you see me on your team, you're very lucky.
 Considering all the games ruined by some gamethrowers, my win rate is 70%.